 When you’re building a project, remember to start small, then work your way up to explore more advanced ideas.
 For example, your first project may use your knowledge of classes.
 Next, you could incorporate inheritance, return 0, class templates, standard libraries, function pointers, arrays and other data types, and more into your code.

 As you slowly developer your skills through online tutorials and courses, you’ll create more complex programs and applications.

-Step 4: Join a Community
+Join a Free C++ Online Community

 Another common mistake new developers make is to “code in isolation.”
 In other words, many people decide to learn to code by themselves, without seeking help from others.

 It makes sense why some developers do this—learning to code is difficult.
-You may feel like you are burdening others with basic questions. but that’s not the case!
+You may feel like you are burdening others with basic questions.
+But that’s not the case!

 The best thing you can do is join a developer community from an early stage and engage as frequently as possible.